Parallel server systems with cancel-on-completion redundancy: Proof of Theorem

 \section{Proof of Theorem~\ref{thm-ihr}}

-For i.i.d.
-IHR model Condition~\ref{cond-unique} holds for all $\lambda\ge 0$, and Assumptions~\ref{cond-second-moment} and ~\ref{cond-ntriv-add}(ii) hold automatically.
-Assumption~\ref{cond-ntriv-add}(i) does {\em not} necessarily hold.
-(For example, in the case when for all job classes, w.p.1 all component sizes are equal.)
+\sasha{The proof relies on Theorems~\ref{thm-main} and \ref{thm-main-D-monotonicity}.
+Under the theorem assumptions, Condition~\ref{cond-unique} holds for all $\lambda\ge 0$ by Theorem~\ref{thm-main-D-monotonicity}, and Assumption~\ref{cond-second-moment} holds as well.
+Assumption ~\ref{cond-ntriv-add}(ii) also holds automatically.} Note that Assumption~\ref{cond-ntriv-add}(i) does {\em not} necessarily hold.
+(For example, in the case when for all job classes w.p.1 all component sizes are equal.)
 So, we cannot apply Theorem~\ref{thm-main} immediately.
 However, it is easy to ``get around'' a situation when Assumption~\ref{cond-ntriv-add}(i) does not hold, and still use Theorem~\ref{thm-main}, using the following argument based on monotonicity and continuity.

 In addition to the original system, consider the following modified system.
 We add an artificial class $\tilde j$, which has a small probability $\pi^{(\epsilon)}_{\tilde j}=\epsilon>0$, while all other classes $j$ probabilities are $\pi^{(\epsilon)}_j = (1-\epsilon) \pi_j$; class $\tilde j$ has $k_{\tilde j} < d_{\tilde j}$, and has, say, i.i.d. exponential component sizes.
 With this artificial class added, the modified system does satisfies Assumption~\ref{cond-ntriv-add}(i), while still satisfying Condition~\ref{cond-unique} (for all $\lambda\ge 0$) and Assumptions~\ref{cond-second-moment} and \ref{cond-ntriv-add}(ii).
 For the modified system we do have Theorem~\ref{thm-main}.